Adam-Mathew-Duke/Python-Introduction/README.md

 A Quick and Easy Intro to Python Programming
 URL: https://www.udemy.com/course/pythonforbeginnersintro/

-A collection of my code both from the course exercises and also my programs I made on my own to further explore different ideas and concepts that are taught in the cousre.
+1. My code from working through the course exercises and concepts.
+2. My own programs to further explore ideas from the course and solidify concepts.